 Despite that brief camera flash, the phosphorescent panel markings helped me tune and operate this Korean War vintage set in the total darkness here.
 No moon.
 Just imagine: Freezing cold, bugles, Danger Close….

 This GRC-9 is always reliable from up here on CW or AM, maybe due to close proximity to the Ionosphere.
-It is permanently mounted in the ’71 Bronco and powered by a homebrew transistorized HV power supply mounted under the passenger seat – no room in here for a DY-88.
+It is permanently mounted in the ’71 Bronco and powered by a homebrew transistorized HV power supply mounted under the passenger seat – no room in here for a DY-88!
 Using the T-17 carbon mic of course; the dipole coax had been moved in here from the TRC-77.

 The Chow was great as usual!
 Meat & Potatoes.
 No avocado toast, no Starbucks ….